Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I learned that recently.

-there's two pretty big cities right next to each other.
+in Minnesota there's two pretty big cities right next to each other

-Thought I'd come here with a new fact and does it yeah hurt it step aside to kid
+thought I'd come here with a new fact and Dave said yeah heard it

 Yep.